-Course credit is awarded when content mastered through an experience is comparable to the student learning outcomes of an R-CCC course.
-In awarding CPL credits, R-CCC complies with all North Carolina Community College and SACSCOC policies and guidelines, specifically SACSCOC Standards 9.4, 9.7, 10.7, and 10.8.
+Course credit is awarded when content mastered through an experience is comparable to the student learning outcomes of an SCC course.
+In awarding CPL credits, SCC complies with all North Carolina Community College and SACSCOC policies and guidelines, specifically SACSCOC Standards 9.4, 9.7, 10.7, and 10.8.
 Students may use CPL to fulfill degree, diploma or certificate requirements, but they cannot be use for mandatory institutional requirements, and the maximum CPL credit towards graduation is seventy-five percent of the program's credit hours from any combination of CPL.
-Per SACSCOC (2018 Principals of
+All prior learning assessed for credit must meet the minimum standard of "C" (70 or higher).